 Kazakhstan-China gas pipeline

-Kazakhstan-China gas pipeline project construction is implemented in accordance with the Cooperation Agreement for construction and operation of the Kazakhstan-China gas pipeline concluded between the Republic of Kazakhstan and the Government of the Peoples’ Republic of China dated 18.08.2007.
+Kazakhstan-China Gas Pipeline Construction Project is the first of its kind in Kazakhstan’s gas sector aimed at diversifying the transit and export of natural gas.
+This project is being implemented as part of the Cooperation Agreement for Construction and Operation of the Kazakhstan-China Gas Pipeline concluded between the Republic of Kazakhstan and the Government of the Peoples’ Republic of China dated 18 August, 2007.

 Kazakhstan – China main pipeline (Beineu-Shymkent)